garveychan/1up-bouldering/README.md

 ### Purpose

 The purpose of this application is to present an all-in-one solution for managing the membership-related operations of a **local bouldering gym** via an **intuitive web portal interface**.
 It is intended to cover **new member onboarding, profile management, check-in logs, data analytics, and payments integration**.
-The application is required to be **scalable** and **extendable**, with the potential for integration with **third-party systems** at a later date.
+The application is required to be **scalable** and **extensible**, with the potential for integration with **third-party systems** at a later date.

 ### Features